 In answer, Jesus “took bread, said the blessing, broke it, and gave it to them.
 With that their eyes were opened and they recognized him, but he vanished from their sight.”

 The message was clear: Jesus would remain in the Eucharist.

-Elizabeth recaptured the all caps ENTHUSIASM of her girlhood at an unexpected moment in her adulthood.
+Elizabeth recaptured the ENTHUSIASM of her girlhood at an unexpected moment in her adulthood.

 During her time in Italy in 1804, she was invited to Mass in Tuscany.
 When the priest said the words of consecration and raised the host, an Italian friend told her, “This is what they call [the] real PRESENCE.”